The Latest Colour Trends Defining Modern Office Interiors

 • Purple: Purple is greatly associated with creativity and luxury and should be well suited for innovation hubs or design studios.
 While lighter shades like lavender hint toward calmness, darker shades like plum are full-on elegant.

-• White: Symbolizing cleanliness and simplicity, the color white instills the idea of openness and clarity in the design.
-It is mostly in minimalist decor and pairs well with nearly any accent color to lift and define areas.
+• White: Symbolizing cleanliness and simplicity, the colour white instills the idea of openness and clarity in the design.
+It is mostly in minimalist decor and pairs well with nearly any accent colour to lift and define areas.

-• Gray: An epitome of professionalism and neutrality, gray stands as one of the common colors for corporate offices.
-When set against warm or bold colors, gray accents help in making a space feel stable while allowing other colors to shine without distraction.
+• Gray: An epitome of professionalism and neutrality, gray stands as one of the common colours for corporate offices.
+When set against warm or bold colours, gray accents help in making a space feel stable while allowing other colours to shine without distraction.

 • Pink: Pink is coming into common use in coworking spaces and creative offices for being a solution of warmth and playfulness.
 Pale or soft pinks are generally used in providing a laid-back atmosphere that is fairly welcoming.